Creatives, educators & cultural professionals are being called to lead in response to today’s intersecting environmental & social challenges.

 2024: Ecoliteracy and Values Training for Local Authority Staff and Creative Ieland Staff with Strategic Responsibility for Climate Action and Community Engagement: Dr Cathy Fitzgerald with Ecopoet, Author and Facilitator Grace Wells

-December: 1/2 day ecoliteracy and values training for Wexford County Council organised by Cretive Ireland Wexford
+December: 1/2 day ecoliteracy and values training for Wexford County Council, organised by Creative Ireland Wexford

 *November: 1/2 day ecoliteracy and values training for Meath County Council, Kells